ssmiller25/r15cookieblog/content/about.md

 ## Personal Summary

-Steve Miller is a Devops practitioner who enjoys creating robust architectures leveraging development and operational best practices.
+Steve Miller is a DevOps practitioner who enjoys creating robust architectures leveraging development and operational best practices.
 His 18+ years of experience cover a wide variety of platforms in the public and private sectors.
 His background also covers various virtualization, storage, and backup technologies.

 ## Site Name Origin